 Musa or the Banana is one of the most well known fruits in the world, as well as being delicious and nutritious some varieties can be grown easily and effectively as house plants.
 Often Dwarf Banana plants are found growing in parts of Asia for mass cultivation and they are sometimes grown as tall specimen plants in gardens at the back of borders to add a touch of the tropics.
 However as they need significant Winter protection it's relatively uncommon for them to be grown like this by the average gardener.

-It might therefore seem an unlikely house plant but actually its been grown indoors since the Victorian times, where they were proudly displayed in their warm light conservatories.
+It might therefore seem an unlikely house plant but actually its been grown indoors since the Victorian times, where they were proudly displayed in their humid, warm and sunny conservatories.
 Of course the Victorian conservatories were a little different (and significantly bigger) than the ones we have today, however the basic principle is similar.
-Although you might call it a conservatory, sunroom, solarium, or garden room it is essentially the same but on a smaller scale to the Victorian constructions.
+Although you might call it a conservatory, sunroom, solarium, or garden room it's essentially the same but on a smaller scale to the Victorian constructions.
 If you own a Dwarf Cavendish or have a curiously about buying one then you will already know they are a delight, especially if you treat them right.

 Although true Banana plants are far too large for any house, the Dwarf Musa Banana, or Dwarf Cavendish, fits right in.
 They can of course be grown in other rooms of the house, but a conservatory is an ideal situation, often giving humid, bright and spacious living accommodation which this plant craves and ultimately needs in order to do well.